EPN-V2

 Knowledge

-• explain the possibilities and limitations of using CAD/CAM in the production of tooth replacements in fixed prosthetics
+• can explain the possibilities and limitations of CAD/CAM in relation to the choice of materials and production methods for digital production of complete crowns

 Skills